vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 # Using `dch-photon` to Build and Push Images

-The current version of vSphere Integrated Containers Engine does not support `docker build` or `docker push`.
-As a consequence, the workflow for developing container images and pushing them to a registry server is slightly different to the workflow in a regular Docker environment.
+vSphere Integrated Containers Engine is designed as an enterprise container runtime to be used as a deployment endpoint.
+As such, it doesn't have its own native `docker build` or `docker push` capabilities.
+The job of building and pushing container images is typically part of a CI pipeline which does this using standard Docker Engine instances. vSphere Integrated Containers Engine can now deploy these Docker Engine instances for you and a version of such an image is included in the hosted registry.

-- You use standard Docker to build, tag, and push a container image to a registry.
+- You use standard Docker Engine to build, tag, and push a container image to a registry.
-- You pull the image from the registry to a vSphere Integrated Containers virtual container host (VCH) to use it.
+- You pull the image from the registry to a vSphere Integrated Containers virtual container host (VCH) to deploy it.

 This release of vSphere Integrated Containers includes an image repository named `dch-photon`, that is pre-loaded in the `default-project` in vSphere Integrated Containers Registry.
-The `dch-photon` image allows you to deploy a standard Docker container host that runs in a Photon OS container.
-You can then use this Docker container host to perform `docker build` and `docker push` operations without having to install a local Docker host on your working machine.
+The `dch-photon` image allows you to deploy a container VM running Docker Engine hosted in Photon OS.
+You can then deploy any number of these Docker container hosts to perform `docker build` and `docker push` operations as part of your CI infrastructure.

+In order for the `dch-photon` image to be able to authenticate with vSphere Integrated Containers Registry, it needs to have access to the certificate provided by the registry.
+There are two ways to achieve this.
+You can either copy it in to a `dch-photon` container running in a VCH using `docker cp` or you can build your own custom image with the certificate embedded in it.
+This latter method is preferable since the modification only needs to be performed once.

+**Adding the Certificate to a Custom Image**

+This section will take you through the process of building a custom `dch-photon` image, pushing it to the vSphere Integrated Containers Registry and verifying that it worked.

+**Procedure**

+1.

 **Prerequisites**